OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 1. Open [Office on the web](https://office.live.com/).
 Using the **Create** option, make a document in **Excel**, **OneNote**, **PowerPoint**, or **Word**.
 In this new document, select **Share** in the ribbon, select **Copy Link**, and copy the URL.

 2. In the root directory of your yo office project files, open the **package.json** file.
-Within the **scripts** section of this file, create a `"document"` property.
+Within the **config** section of this file, create a `"document"` property.
 Paste the URL you copied as the value for the `"document"` property.
 For example, yours will look something like this:

     ```json
-      "scripts": {
+      "config": {
         "document": "<YOUR URL>",
         ...
       }